mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 }
 ```

-If you're using TypeScript you can use type assertion to type a reactive value inside a class:
+If you're using TypeScript, you can use type assertion to type a reactive value inside a class:

 ```ts:example.svelte.ts
 export class Example {